mrdanb/ReactiveRepo/README.md

 ## Chaining 🔗
 As `ReactiveRepo` is built on top of Swift Combine you get the powerful advantages that come with the Combine operators.

 Where Combine really shines is when using operations in combination.
 The same is true for  `ReactiveRepo`.

-Here's an examples of how you might chain some common repository operations:
+Here's an example of how you might chain some common repository operations:
 ```swift
 // Delete user with name "Jim"
 cancellable =